fewf/fewf.github.io/_posts/2014-11-6-Blog-Changes-and-Border-Updates.md

 * One horizontal slice 39 pixels from the bottom.
 * Two vertical slices, one 64 pixels in from the right, the other 64 pixels in from the left.

-For a final project that would look thusly:
+For a final product that would look thusly:

 ![sliced and zoomed]({{ site.url }}/images/utz-border-image-sliced.svg)